Divorce Lawyer Brisbane CBD

 It can be difficult navigating the process on your own, let us help you.

-People might require a divorce lawyer for a number of reasons:
+People might require a divorce lawyer for many reasons:

-Becoming legally divorced is just one of many steps the parties might need to take to disentangle themselves from the relationship and is not actually a prerequisite to getting these other things done.
+Becoming divorced is just one of many steps the parties might need to take to disentangle themselves from the relationship and is not a prerequisite to getting these other things done.

-Believe it or not, a divorce is merely a formality.
+Believe it or not, divorce is merely a formality.
 It won’t sort your property or your parenting matters out.
 What it will do is dissolve your legal connection with your spouse and enable you to become remarried.
-It also started a year long timer for the parties to resolve their property matters.
+It also started a year-long timer for the parties to resolve their property matters.

 If the parties don’t sort their property matters out before the timer expires, the might lose the ability to file proceedings.
-It is very important to be aware of any time limits and we encourage you to seek legal advice if you have already been divorced and have not already finalised your property matters.
+It is essential to be aware of any time limits, and we encourage you to seek legal advice if you have already been divorced and have not finalised your property matters.

 The Federal Circuit Court has jurisdiction to deal with divorce applications.
 Your divorce application will be heard by a Registrar of the Federal Circuit Court.

-Sometimes, spouses separate under the same roof and remain living together for a period of time.
+Sometimes, spouses separate under the same roof and remain living together for a period.
 In these cases, the party applying for a divorce needs to file supporting affidavits which satisfy the Court the parties separated under the same room and started living separate lives.
-There are a number of factors you will need to address.
+There are many factors you will need to address.
 Some of them are: